kbasaran/wireplumber-audio-switcher/README.md

 `/home/myhome/python_venv/bin/python /home/myhome/documents/audio_switcher.py TV`

-The script will look for devices that contain all the defined keywords and switch to those devices immediately.
+The script will look for devices that contain all the defined keywords and switch to those devices.

 ## Audio hints
 The tool plays audio hints to clarify if the switch was successful.
 First two notes for the sink (play device), then two notes for the source (record device).